exploring self-realization, sacred personhood, and full humanity

 For advice on how to access the "true person" and "God within," the basis of spirituality, see Tolle's books:

 the great spiritual teachers do not talk about “kumbaya,” “let’s all join hands and sing,” or “if we can just get enough of us to band together, world utopia will inevitably be ours"

 The great spiritual teachers of history speak of the solitary path to evolvement; of the bitter gall of denying the (false) self; of the difficult quest to discover the hidden inner riches; of entering a process of purging introspection, the “long dark night of the soul”; of accepting one’s “torture stake” of personal responsibility to follow the truth, in the face of adversity, wherever it leads.

-Editor’s note: Please disregard everything I just said (smile).
-It sounds like you have to Superman and Hercules to attain true spirituality.
-Well, sort of, but not really.
-I hope that’s clear.
-Jesus said his "burden is light and easy," and it is, once we get the hang if it.
+Editor’s note: Please disregard everything I just said.
+It sounds like you have to become Superman and Hercules to attain true spirituality; not really.
+Jesus said his "burden is light and easy," and it is, once we get the hang of it.
 It's not about "doing" but "being."
-What you really need is one moment of cosmic clarity.
-As Bugs would says, “dat’s da ticket.”
+What we really need is one moment of cosmic clarity.
+As Bugs would say, “dat’s da ticket.”
 We become “spiritual” in “no time,” in a timeless world of the eternal present moment.
-I hope that’s clear, too. (smile)

 Well, it’s a hard sell to the mosh-pit crowd.
-Not much fun in that.
+Not much fun with a torture stake.
 But as our eyes open to the nature of authentic spirituality, we begin to discern between the true and false versions.
 Here’s an example of inauthentic spirituality.

 We find this among those attempting to create a following for themselves.
 Those who posture spirituality will say things like,